awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

-**Tip**
-If you don't specify a template, the default is "app," which is the one we wanted anyway\.
-Technically, you can omit it and save four keystrokes\.

 The cdk init command creates a number of files and folders inside the `hello-cdk` directory to help you organize the source code for your AWS CDK app\.
-Take a moment to explore\.
-The structure of a basic app is all there; you'll fill in the details in this tutorial\.
+Collectively, this is called your AWS CDK *project*\.
+Take a moment to explore the CDK project\.

 If you have Git installed, each project you create using cdk init is also initialized as a Git repository\.
-We'll ignore that for now, but it's there when you need it\.

-## Build the app<a name="hello_world_tutorial_build"></a>
+## Step 2: Build the app<a name="hello_world_tutorial_build"></a>

-In most programming environments, after changing your code, you build \(compile\) it\.
-This isn't strictly necessary with the AWS CDK—the Toolkit does it for you so that you can't forget\.
-But you can still build manually whenever you want to catch syntax and type errors\.
-For reference, here's how\.
+In most programming environments, you build or compile code after making changes\.
+This isn't necessary with the AWS CDK since the CDK CLI will automatically perform this step\.
+However, you can still build manually when you want to catch syntax and type errors\.
+The following is an example:

 ------
 #### [ TypeScript ]